Running PhotoPrism with Docker¶

 Easy, isn't it?

 Reducing Server Load

 If you're running out of memory - or other system resources - while indexing, please limit the

 number of workers by setting

-Make sure the server has swap
+Also make sure your server has swap

 As a measure of last resort, you may additionally disable image classification using TensorFlow.